songweizhi/MetaCHIP2/README.md

    you can use [Prokka](https://github.com/tseemann/prokka) to generate them. please note that contig ids still need to be shorter than 18 bp.

-1. The user now need to You need to provide a species tree for your input genome.
+1. The user now need to provide a species tree for your input genome.

-   The reasion I removed it from MetaCHIP2 is that make the

    GTDB-Tk is recommended.
 I have prepared a wrapper called `infer` to infer the species tree using GTDB-Tk.